walles/barnalfabetet/README.md

 letters.
 The user then presses "K" and gets rewarded, or presses something else and gets asked to try again.

+Note that the strings are in Swedish, just like my kids.

 # TODO
 * Have a pref for caps-only or both lowercase and uppercase
 * Have a pref for serif vs sans-serif